Street Design Manual

 - City staff, DDA staff, and consultants as they work on street construction, improvement, or maintenance projects.

-The 2022 version of the Street Design Manual is in draft form however contains the most up to date preferred standards.
-The 2015 adopted version of the manual is available here.
+The 2023 final version of the Street Design Manual contains the most up to date preferred standards.

 Ann Arbor DDA Offices